Growing Food For Animals, Not People

 Producing all of that food takes huge amounts of land.
 In fact, over a quarter of all arable land around the world is being used to raise livestock.
 This is one of the leading causes of deforestation.
 It’s particularly bad in the Amazon rainforest, where 65% of Amazon deforestation is to make grazing land for beef cattle, or land to grow corn and soy for animals on factory farms.
 Since meat production is a leading cause of deforestation and habitat destruction, it’s also a leading cause of wildlife extinction.

-Meat production is also a leading cause of climate change.
-A report from the UN found that meat production makes more greenhouse gases than all the planes, trains, and cars in the world combined.
+Livestock produces 60% of agriculture’s GHGs despite providing only 37% of our protein.
 Why is meat such a powerful driver of climate change?
 Ruminant animals like cows and sheep burp methane, which is 28 times more potent than CO2.
 The feces from the billions of animals releases nitrous oxide, a greenhouse gas 256 times more potent than CO2.
 And all of the deforestation for grazing land decreases the number of trees removing CO2 from the atmosphere.